tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 #### Phospholipids
 Are used for:
-1. Making up the cell ma
+1. Making up the cell membrane

 #### Steroids